Extension groups between atoms and objects in locally noetherian Grothendieck category: Morphism spaces between atoms and objects

 \section{Morphism spaces between atoms and objects}

-Recall that a Grothendieck category $\mcS$ is called a {\em spectral category} if any short exact sequence in $\mcS$ splits.
-Gabriel-Oberst \cite{GabrielOberst} defined the associated spectral category to a Grothendieck category $\mcA$, whose definition is based on the notion of essential subobjects.
+Recall that a Grothendieck category $\mcS$ is called a \emph{spectral category} if any short exact sequence in $\mcS$ splits.
+Gabriel and Oberst \cite{GabrielOberst} defined the associated spectral category to a Grothendieck category $\mcA$, whose definition is based on the notion of essential subobjects.

 Let $M$ be a nonzero object in $\mcA$.
-A subobject $N$ of $M$ is called an {\em essential subobject} of $M$ if for any nonzero subobject $L$ of $M$, we have $L\cap N\neq 0$.
+A subobject $N$ of $M$ is called an \emph{essential subobject} of $M$ if for any nonzero subobject $L$ of $M$, we have $L\cap N\neq 0$.
 Note that $M$ is uniform if and only if any nonzero subobject of $M$ is an essential subobject of $M$.
 We denote by $\mcF_{M}$ the set of all the essential subobjects of $M$.
 Since the intersection of two essential subobjects of $M$ is also an essential subobject of $M$, $\mcF_{M}$ is a directed set with respect to the opposite relation of the inclusion of subobjects.